23 Different Types of Flies in South Carolina

 by John Freshney is licensed under CC BY 2.0

-The Blue Blow Fly is last on this list of the types of flies in South Carolina.
+The Blue Blow Fly is last on this list of flies found in South Carolina.
 These flies are usually dark blue to black, and their abdomens have a metallic sheen.

 These insects are beneficial as they help decompose dead organic matter and provide food for other animals.